nickibloom/ai201-project1-unofficial-guide-starter/README.md

 Because we are utilizing Gradio's native Markdown rendering engine inside the chat bubbles, the backend prediction loop will format every output into two distinct, structured zones.

-While synthesizing the answer, the LLM will append inline anchors directly behind key sentences—for example: "...maintenance issues like black mold were rampant [1]."
+While synthesizing the answer, the LLM will append inline anchors directly behind key sentences, for example: "...maintenance issues like black mold were rampant [1]."

 At the very bottom of the generated text block, a clear horizontal rule boundary will be drawn, followed by a mapped references list utilizing the parsed metadata (source_url and post_title) tied directly to the indexed ChromaDB chunk: